galaxysj/EdenYugwa/replit.md

 **Secure Order Management System**: Implemented comprehensive security features including order password protection for non-logged-in orders (minimum 4 characters required), user-specific order filtering for logged-in users ensuring customers can only view and modify their own orders, password verification system for non-authenticated order modifications, and role-based access control preventing unauthorized order modifications.
 The system now supports both authenticated and non-authenticated order placement with appropriate security measures for each scenario.
 Updated August 4, 2025.

-**Enhanced User Management Interface**: Modified manager user change functionality to display all registered users (admin, manager, and general users) instead of filtering only general users.
-The selection dialog now shows user roles for clear identification and allows promotion of any registered user to manager role.
-Updated August 4, 2025.

 The application is designed for scalability with clear separation of concerns and ready for production deployment with database persistence and SMS integration.